Yukekbyte/Yukekbyte.github.io/README.md

 # Update: Computational Geometry

 I added some computational geometry algorithms aswell because I saw most of them in a course I take.
 I thought a great way to learn these algorithms was to implement them myself.
-I planned on implementing more algorithms but the current onces took more time then anticipated.
+I planned on implementing more algorithms but the current onces took more time than anticipated.
 This is why the computational geometry page may look a bit bare and perhaps has some bugs (mainly Voronoi).

 Yes, the color palette is not great.